 An Adaptable Model

 The metrics layers is a conceptual construct to help companies structure their thinking.
 It isn't very important exactly what measurements are in which layer, only that there is an order.
 Each company may have different ideas for what metrics are in which layer, or what layers exist.
 A large company might insist that they have six, not four, levels, while a small company might only want three levels.
 Because the model is a tool and not a rigid conscription, it is flexible and adapts to different companies.

-Executive Insight is a substantially-sized application, for both mobile (phone + tablet) and web, and has a multitude of designed features ranging from large experiences to small interactions.
+Executive Insight is a substantially-sized application, targeting both mobile (phone + tablet) and web/desktop, and has a multitude of designed features ranging from large experiences to small interactions.
 Looking across the entire system, five elements can be highlighted as vital and distinctive parts of the user experience.